Oluwasetemi/css-note/slides.md

 ---

 <h3 class="text-center animate-slide-in-down bg-purple p-4 mb-6">Skew</h3>
-<p>The <kbd>skew</kbd> is a seldom-used but pretty-neat transformation.
+<p>The `skew` is a seldom-used but pretty-neat transformation.
 It's most useful when you want to create diagonal decorative elements.</p>

 ```html {monaco-run}
 <style>